 Full payment of your loan balance before completion of your loan term.
 Some lenders charge fees or penalties for early repayment.
 Any loan sourced through the Personify platform will not have early repayment fees.

 An interest rate that stays the same over the entire loan term.
 A fixed interest rate loan is beneficial for borrowers if interest rates go up during the loan term.

 A person’s total income before taxes or other deductions.
 This is sometimes called “pre-tax” income.
 This is a significant factor when lenders decide if you will qualify for a loan.

 Generally, a loan which is scheduled to be paid back in equal installments.
 In certain situations, your last payment might differ, depending on your payment history.
-Having a fixed sum as your payment obligation makes it easier to budget for than a loan with unequal payments.
-Personify Financial loans are installment loans.
+Having a fixed sum as your payment obligation makes it easier to budget payments.
+Loans from our Personify platform are installment loans.